 "Hey, brother, don't ram any tankers on the way back.
 And, look, I really need to start a spiritual journey."

 "You already have.
 Welcome to the valley of love and delight."

 As he started the cabin cruiser's engines, the priest once again began to sing "Simple Gifts."
 I watched him pull out of Akashi Harbor and head toward Awaji Island.
 Then I got on my bike.

-Peddling through a narrow street, filled with the smells of frying fish and meat and the sounds of drinking men, I tried to convince myself that after this incredible night—it could only happen in Japan—I was not lonely and depressed, that I didn't need Hanako.
+Peddling through a narrow street, filled with the smells of frying fish and meat and the sounds of drinking men, I tried to convince myself, after this incredible night—it could only happen in Japan—I was not lonely and depressed, and I didn't need Hanako.

 I hit a metal sign in front of a drinking establishment and went down.
 Falling, I remembered it was better to keep loose.
 I did a nice roll, ending up on my hands and knees.

 My hitting the sign had made an awful clatter.
 Everyone in the drinking establishment came out, including the owner.
 They brought me inside and cleaned the scrapes on my knees and hands.
 One thing led to another and I found myself getting royally drunk with a group of jolly working men.